Classical Ciphers

 Note that given a key with finite length, at some point the same letters are encoded again to the same ciphertext (we loop through the key), thus in practice polyalphabetic ciphers are equivalent to a monoalphabetic block cipher with block length equal to the key length.

-Strictly speaking, a real polyalphabetic cipher has no cycles e.g. a stream cipher using a TRNG for the keystream.
+Strictly speaking, a true polyalphabetic cipher has no cycles e.g. a stream cipher using a TRNG for the keystream.

 Conventions